 - Estate tax implications are considered where appropriate

-Each Lincoln, NE client receives a personalized plan, though the framework behind it remains similar.
+Every Lincoln, NE client’s plan is personal, but the process follows a similar path.
 The goal is to move from information to decisions, then from decisions to action.

 1. Evaluate Your Current Financial Situation